Ren0k/Project-Atmospheric-Drag/README.md

 Depth is not used for our purposes.
 This leaves 12 values for every part that is involved in drag.

+**IMPORTANT NOTE**
+The right and left nodes are actually reversed, to make them XN and XP.
+Now the issue I had with this, is when you spawn a part it spawns upside down.
+Note how the image is 'upside down' and that in KSP top and bottom are not as you expect, with the Z-Minus or ZN node being on the top.

 Drag Cubes for parts are saved in the PartDatabase.cfg file in the root KSP folder.
 If you look through this file, you can find all drag cubes for all parts.